85GLC85/shakespeare-m1/README.md

 ## Validation Testing

-- Ran through the W3 HTML tester and seven bugs were located in the code - code that was not written by myself.
+- Ran through the W3 HTML tester and seven bugs were located in the CSS code

 - WS3 CSS Checker
-Located 34 errors in code, mostly from the code not written by myself.
+Located 34 errors in code using HTML validation tool.

 ## Cross Browser and Device Testing